 Staffing and Resident-Centered Care - As of May 2024, we have successfully hired and retained a dedicated team of staff members, which has directly contributed to enhancing resident-centered care.

 This effort has created a positive environment for both residents and staff alike.

-Quality Improvement - The implementation of weekly interdisciplinary meetings has resulted in a marked improvement in our quality indicators.
-When compared to 2023 results, we can confidently say that overall quality of care and services has been significant progress throughout 2024.
-We have successfully maintained have 0% restraints in our home in 2024.
+Quality Improvement - Our Quality Council became operational as part of our Patient Advisory Committee in 2024 which enhanced the participation of our residents and families when formally reviewing our quality indicators.
+When compared to 2023 results, we can confidently say that overall quality of care and services has significantly improved throughout 2024.

 Family Satisfaction - Feedback from families has been overwhelmingly positive.
-The 2024 survey indicates an increase in family satisfaction with the home, demonstrating our commitment to creating a supportive and responsive environment for both residents and their loved ones.
+The 2024 survey indicates a further increase in family satisfaction with the home, demonstrating our commitment to creating a supportive and responsive environment for both residents and their loved ones.